-Due to the Energy Industry Regulations AMR meters (PC 01-04) can only be installed up until 12th November 2017.
+Due to the Energy Industry Regulations AMR smart meters (PC 01-04) can only be installed up until 21st January 2018.
 After this date all PC 01-04 sites will have Smart meters installed, unless sites have electric CT supply points or gas meters larger than U6.

 The AMR capability effectively means an end to estimated invoices.
 The meter sends monthly readings using a communication link to our data collector.
 These are then used for billing.